nus-cs2103/website-base/admin/tp-pe-fragment.md

 of the PE.
-* As the tester, you might feel like you are throwing away marks by choosing a lower priority; but the lower priority has a lower risk of being disputed by the dev team, giving you (and the dev team) have a better chance of earning bonus marks for accuracy (which will be substantial).<br>
+* As the tester, you might feel like you are throwing away marks by choosing a lower priority; but the lower priority has a lower risk of being disputed by the dev team, giving you (and the dev team) a better chance of earning bonus marks for accuracy (which will be substantial).<br>
 To make your case stronger, state in the bug report why you think the bug might even qualify for a higher severity, while you actually chose the lower one.
 * In this section, there will be a _mass identity check_